dcodegroup/vite-plugin-laravel-translations/README.md

 ## Custom language directory

 By default, the plugin will look for language files in the `resources/lang` directory if the laravel version is minor than v9, otherwise it will look for language files in the `lang` directory.
-You can specify a custom directory by passing the `langDir` option to the plugin.
+You can specify a custom directory by passing the `absoluteLanguageDirectory` option to the plugin.

 ```js
 ...